-- separate 1 variable into the values of 2 variables;
+- separate one variable into the values of two variables;

-- unite the values of 2 variables into 1 variable;
+- unite the values of two variables into one variable;

-- gather values distributed over multiple columns into 1 variable;
+- gather values distributed over multiple columns into one variable;

 - spread the values of a variable over multiple columns.

-A limitation of previous tidyr commands is that they only dealt with 1 dependent variable at a time.
+A limitation of previous tidyr commands is that they only dealt with one dependent variable at a time.
 Nevertheless, using pipes of several commands can overcome this constraint (see Section 7.2.6 for examples).

 pivot_wider() functions, as well as some

 unnest_ functions for taming deeply nested list (like XML data files).
 See the vignettes on Pivoting and Rectangling for details on these developments.

 But rather than waiting for further updates, we should trust that our general insights will still be valuable in the future and test our skills in tidying data by completing the following exercises.